GeneCloud1485/Drama-in-History/docs/5_director/directors_advice.md

 > E.g. Croyland - question of what you believe, and how much you will risk for what you believe

+## Timeline
+When there is a series of events prepare a clear timeline for yourself.
+Player's often build their understanding of situation on the sequence of events, and the Director will need to be consistent and clear.

 ## Soaps
 - Cast of characters